-Properly separating your clothing by color, fabric type, and other factors can help prevent color transfer, protect delicate fabrics, and ensure that your clothes come out of the wash looking fresh and new.
+Properly separating clothes for laundry by color, fabric type, and other factors can help prevent color transfer, protect delicate fabrics, and ensure that your clothes come out of the wash looking fresh and new.
 From checking labels to separating the lights from the whites, we’ll cover everything you need to know to make sorting your laundry a breeze.

 Contrary to popular belief, sorting by color is more than separating your lights from your darks.
 When it comes to sorting your laundry by color, there are four different categories you should be dividing your laundry into.